SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 you can write `prefixed($)`
 for a macro that behaves similar to a property wrapper.
 <!--
-XXX TR: Is there any more detail about this case?
+TODO TR: Is there any more detail about this case?
 -->

 ### available